weavery/sworn/README.md

 ## Prerequisites

-The following baseline tooling is required in order to build Sworn:
+The following baseline tooling is required in order to build Sworn from source
+code:

 - [Git](https://git-scm.com/downloads)